mexx/FeatureSwitcher/README.markdown

 	sample.Is().EnabledInContextOf(businessBranch)
 	sample.Is().DisabledInContextOf(businessBranch)

-You can provide own behavior and naming strategy for contexts also by passing it into the configuration.
+You can provide own behavior and naming convention for contexts also by passing it into the configuration.

 	In<BusinessBranch>.Contexts.FeaturesAre()
 		.ConfiguredBy(behavior).And
-		.NamedBy(naming);
+		.NamedBy(namingConvention);

 ## How to get it